cp-bwg/firebase-wordpress-docs/docs/auth/onetap-email-signin.rst

 This is a feature from `Google <https://developers.google.com/identity/one-tap/web/>`_.
 Sign up new users with just one tap, without interrupting them with a sign-up screen.
 Users get a secure, token-based, passwordless account on your site, protected by their Google Account.

+NOTE:  This will only popup where you have a shortcode that calls the login form

 .. figure:: /images/auth/get-google-client-id.png
     :scale: 70%
     :align: center